enonic/old-xp-doc/doc/developer/site/content-types/portal-types.rst

 The Site content type allows creating websites.
 By creating a content of type Site, it will become the root of a website.

 This content type provides a special behavior for the content, allowing to select and configure applications for the website.
-The types (content types, relationship types and mixins) of the applications selected will be available to be used inside the website content tree.
+Content types, relationship types, filters and x-data of the applications selected will be available to be used inside the website content tree.

 ..
 NOTE::